Aims & Ethos

 - Changing and shower facilities, outside courtyard garden, cafeteria.

-Our academic uniform is supplied by John Lewis which students wear Monday-Wednesday.
+Our academic uniform is supplied by Price & Buckland which students wear Monday-Wednesday.

 On Thursday and Friday students wear their vocational uniform, tracksuit, dance wear, sweatshirts.
 Uniform can be ordered by a number of suppliers and the school shop.

 Full details are given on acceptance of applicants school place.